-Now that Strawberry is able to put letter sounds together to begin reading, CVC words are the perfect step.
+Now that Strawberry is able to put letter sounds together to begin reading, learning consonant vowel consonant words are the perfect step.
 She can sound out the words using first sounds and feel proud of her reading accomplishments!
 The clip cards are fun (she loves that some of the pictures are “wrong”).
-They also provide great fine motor practice.
+Manipulating the clothes pin is a challenge as well, providing great fine motor skills practice.

 Strawberry loved the puzzles as well.
 She obviously has some difficulty with letter reversals, but the images helped her figure out what the words were and the puzzle guidelines likewise helped her determine how the words were spelled.
 Perfect for her level!

 Here are some other favorite word puzzles we enjoy.

 My daughter also has been quite interested in rhyming lately, so a natural extension is sorting words in to word houses.
 We colored in the images and sort them in to the right houses together.
 What fun it is to open the windows and see the CVC words hanging out together!

 I like how we can focus on one short vowel sound at a time with these word houses.
 Soon she’ll be ready for mixing up words, but for now, it’s nice to keep the vowels clearly understood.
 See also our recent spring-themed flower word family sort.

 Write the Words Kindergarten Literacy Center